skeksx/Mukham/doc/instructions.md

 ## Note

 - remove `--local` cli argument to use default image & video components.
-- if `cuda` is not detected install pytorch and uncomment first line of `Swap-Mukham/app.py`
+- if `cuda` is not detected install pytorch